ctrltz/meegsim/docs/user_guide/get_started/index.rst

 Getting started with MEEGsim
 ============================

 Welcome to MEEGsim!
-In this overview, you will learn how to simulate an M/EEG dataset with our toolbox.
+In this overview tutorial, you will learn how to simulate an M/EEG dataset using building blocks provided by our toolbox.
 In particular, we will cover the following aspects:

 * prerequisites for the simulation and general workflow
 * different types of sources and how to add them to the simulation
-* how to set up location and waveform of any source
+* how to set up location and waveform of a source
-* how to adjust the signal-to-noise ratio (SNR) of added sources
+* how to adjust the signal-to-noise ratio (SNR) and/or standard deviation (SD) of activity for added sources
-* how to set up phase coupling between waveforms of source activity
+* how to set up phase coupling between waveforms of different sources
+* how to obtain sensor-space data for the simulated source configuration

 .. toctree::
    :maxdepth: 2